hatfieldlibrary/dspace-angular-client/README.md

  `grunt develop`

 You can work with either a DSpace instance running on your local machine or with a remote host.
-Note that hosts are currently hardcoded in the middleware modules.
+See `config/environment.js` to configure the DSpace host.

 ### Testing